Written and compiled by Fred Jaicks

 The wind is caused by the shifting of atmospheric gases within the earth’s upper air systems.
 It is simply air molecules moving about, although the types of winds vary, usually based on speed.
-For example, a gale, hurricane, or a typhoon varies depending on the different patterns of motion and on their strength.
+For example, a gale, hurricane, or a typhoon varies depending on the different patterns of motion and on their strength – but each one can be strong enough to blow your umbrella away.
 Each area of the world has different wind speeds and durations.
 Global wind patterns result from the solar energy of the earth being absorbed as well as the circulation and temperature difference between the poles.
 This results in the global wind patterns.

 - Where Wind Comes From – Scientific American explains this age old mystery

 - Wind – Some basic facts about the wind, along with diagrams